Neurology Residency Training Program

 This is a 4-week rotation, which consists of rotating with the Psychiatry Consult-Liaison service at University Hospital or through time spent at the Ann Arbor VA Hospital System.
 Residents will participate in the management of patients with psychiatric disorders.
 They will learn about the psychological aspects of the patient-physician relationship and the importance of personal, social and cultural factors in disease processes and their clinical expression.
 Residents are exposed to the principles of psychopathology, psychiatric diagnosis and therapy, and the indications for and complications of drugs used in psychiatry.

-An average of 4 months of elective time are provided during the 3 years of residency, not counting the time spent on EEG, EMG, psychiatry, and rehabilitation.
+In addition to the outpatient selectives detailed above, an average of 4 months of elective time are provided during the 3 years of residency.
 Many residents choose to work on clinical or basic research during this time.
-Other popular electives include neuro-ICU, neuroradiology, neuro-ophthalmology, neuropathology, neurosurgery, neurological education, neuroimmunology, genetics, stroke, sleep, movement disorders and epilepsy.
+Other popular electives include neuroradiology, neuro-ophthalmology, neuropathology, neurosurgery, neurological education, neuroimmunology, genetics, stroke, sleep, movement disorders and epilepsy.
 Residents may also use elective time to become more adept at electrodiagnostic tests like EMG, EEG, evoked potentials and intraoperative monitoring.
 Residents may also choose to do electives in international health care.

 There are many opportunities for carrying out fundamental or clinical research with faculty members during elective months.
 Although the program emphasizes clinical training for resident physicians, extensive research facilities are available in the department's neuroscience laboratories, the Michigan Alzheimer's Disease Research Center, the Positron Emission Tomography (PET) Program, and the VA Health System.
 Research experiences can be arranged with neurology faculty members who have expertise in neurophysiology, neurochemistry and neuropharmacology.
 Residents also may pursue advanced training and research in clinical disciplines such as epilepsy, electroencephalography, neuromuscular disorders, electromyography, cerebrovascular disease, cognitive disorders, movement disorders, and neuro-oncology and sleep disorders.